 Democrats may not have to say goodbye to 2014 sweetheart Alison Lundergan Grimes just yet.
 The Democratic secretary of state

 Paul announced in early December he would run for Senate again in 2016.
 He also said he will decide on a presidential run

 The 2014 midterm election was such a drubbing for Democrats, so embarrassing in its lopsidedness, that there doesn't appear

 The issue isn't what Wasserman Schultz said with regard to a 'top to bottom assessment' but rather who will do the assessment.
 If it is the same people who planned the mid-terms' non-message we are in for the same problems next time around.

-Grimes, elected secretary of state in 2011, made the case that Kentucky needed fresh
+Below, a liveblog of more election news: Grimes, elected secretary of state in 2011, made the case that Kentucky needed fresh

-The five-term senator relentlessly portrayed Grimes as beholden to President Barack
+Below, a liveblog of more election news: The five-term senator relentlessly portrayed Grimes as beholden to President Barack

 Why do the Republicans feel a need to engage in such shady voter intimidation schemes year after year?
 Why are they so afraid of letting people go to the polls and choosing whichever candidates they prefer, free from interference with their right to vote?

 I don't care what you are running for; it's always a bad idea to take that level of control away from the site visitor (even if, unlike the senator, you don't sound like you are talking with a mouth full of split-pea soup.)
 It makes for a jarring user experience and a bad first impression.

 Say a fond farewell to the 2014 Seinfeld campaign.
 Unfortunately, it probably won't be the last corrupt big money-dominated campaign about absolutely nothing.